DavidBenko/DBTransitEncryption/README.md

 IV Mixer Blocks
 ---------
-**ObjectiveTLS** allows you to define custom blocks to mix and separate the initialization vector with the key and/or the encrypted data.
+**DBTransitEncryption** allows you to define custom blocks to mix and separate the initialization vector with the key and/or the encrypted data.

 The `ivMixer` gives access to the data, key, and iv immediately after the data is encrypted, but before the key is encrypted.
 This allows you to mix the iv with key before it is RSA encrypted, to further secure the iv.